solana-foundation/developer-content/content/guides/dapps/cash-app.md

 #### Account Balance Component

 Let's start with the home screen.
-To mimic cash app, all we need is a container that displays your account balance, a button to deposit funds into your account, and a button to withdraw funds from your account.
+To mimic Cash App, all we need is a container that displays your account balance, a button to deposit funds into your account, and a button to withdraw funds from your account.